Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Function approximation: convergence rate and optimality

 When the compatible function approximation error is zero, the global convergence follows from Theorem~\ref{thm.convergence.softmax}.
-However, this is not the case for a general policy class because it may not include all possible policies (e.g., if we take $d\ll |S||A|$ for the tabular constrained MDPs).
-The intuition behind {\em compatibility\/} is that any minimizer of $E_\diamond^\nu (w_\diamond;\theta)$ can be used as the NPG direction without affecting convergence theory; also see discussions in~\cite{kakade2002natural,sutton2000policy,agarwal2019optimality}.
+However, this is not the case for a general policy class because it may not include all possible policies (e.g., if we take $d\ll |S||A|$ for tabular constrained MDPs).
+The intuition behind {\em compatibility\/} is that any minimizer of $E_\diamond^\nu (w_\diamond;\theta)$ can be used as the NPG direction without affecting the global convergence property; also see more discussions in~\cite{kakade2002natural,sutton2000policy,agarwal2021optimality}.

 Since the state-action measure $\nu$ of some feasible comparison policy $\pi$ is not known, we introduce an exploratory initial distribution $\nu_0$ over state-action pairs and define a state-action visitation distribution $\nu_{\nu_0}^\pi$ of a policy $\pi$ as